mashaan14/GA-WSN-SmartGrid/README.md

 # GA-WSN-SmartGrid

-This repository contains the implementation code for the paper:
+This repository contains the implementation code used in this paper:

 ```bibtex
 @article{https://doi.org/10.1007/s12652-018-0906-0,